Published: 07 July 2017

 Chris will receive £1,000 and additional artistic support, including the production of an Artist film by Axisweb, to realise the ambitions of his project - Annex.

 "I am delighted that Chris Agnew has been awarded the first Axisweb Artist Award.
 The Award supports experimentation and is a unique opportunity for Axisweb members to evolve new work in an open ended way.
 I look forward to seeing how Chris Agnew’s ambitious and far reaching project develops over the coming months with the support of Axisweb and other partners."
-Sarah Martin, Axiseweb Trustee and Head of Programme at Turner Contemporary.
+Sarah Martin, Axisweb Trustee and Head of Exhibitions at Turner Contemporary.

 We were drawn to Chris's project because of the story.
 Annex offers honesty in place of sensation, self-searching in place of self-promotion, and a wonderful first-person account (through the eyes of Chris) of a journey of discovery.